Etoro Continues Journey Towards A Tokenized Future With Launch Of 24/5 Trading, Futures And Tokenized Stocks

 Futures are complex instruments and come with a high risk of losing money rapidly due to leverage.
 You should consider whether you understand how futures work, and whether you can afford to lose more than your original investment.

 Trading outside of market hours (24/5) may be subject to low liquidity and high volatility, which can affect pricing.
-T&Cs apply.
+T&C apply.

 This communication is for information and education purposes only and should not be taken as investment advice, a personal recommendation, or an offer of, or solicitation to buy or sell, any financial instruments.
 This material has been prepared without taking into account any particular recipient's investment objectives or financial situation, and has not been prepared in accordance with the legal and regulatory requirements to promote independent research.
 Any references to past or future performance of a financial instrument, index or a packaged investment product are not, and should not be taken as, a reliable indicator of future results. eToro makes no representation and assumes no liability as to the accuracy or completeness of the content of this publication.